-Understandably, we get quite a few requests for a product road map.
+Understandably, we get quite a few requests for a product roadmap containing release notes and feature updates.
 We've had a chat about this internally and thought that it would be nice to have a permanent post on the blog that we change on the fly as and when customer requirements change.
 Putting this on the blog enables our customers to express their arguments for and against new features etc. This entry should also give you a better idea of our priorities and how we develop the product.

 - Constant improvements to underlying systems